-A wide range of institutional actors gather in Cauca to immerse themselves in climate-smart agriculture
+A wide range of institutional actors gathered in Cauca to immerse themselves into climate-smart agriculture

 The level of knowledge in the community is impressive, as well as how the farmers exchange that knowledge, I think Cauca’s Environmental Authority has the capacity to take this experience to other regions and we should take advantage of the funds for climate change adaptation that Colombia has available.”